 1. Explore the waters via kayak or canoe

 Thanks to the town’s proximity to Kangaroo River, one of the best ways to explore the valley is by kayak or canoe.
-Paddling brings you eye-level with nature and allows you to glide through otherwise untraversed territory.
+Paddling brings you eye-level with nature and allows you to glide through the otherwise undisturbed territory.

 Kangaroo Valley Safaris and Kangaroo Valley Kayaks are your best options for exploring the pristine waters, spectacular scenery, rainforest and abundant wildlife.
 They both offer a pick-up service at the end of the five-kilometre self-guided journey.

-Peruse the calm rapids at your own pace, navigating a very different perspective on the idyllic charm of Kangaroo Valley’s flora and fauna.
+Navigate your way through the calm rapids at your own pace for a very different perspective on the idyllic charm of Kangaroo Valley’s flora and fauna.